twobob/MapMagic2Scripts/README.md

 Invert - invert the data so it is effectively outlined (see picture)

+MaskToZero - Just like the regular mask except it provides an internal null input that reduces the complexity of operation

 ##  **_Controls_**  **SPLINE** (Needs Den.Tools.Spline addon)

 Subdivide - Utility control to increase segment count in input splines by multiplier to output